 Despite the popularity of video marketing, a lot of companies still haven’t figured out how to make video content easily and cheaply.
 While video production requires more resources and planning than other content, the results can more than make up for the initial investment.

 Watching a video on YouTube has become a part of the morning ritual.
 Consumers enjoy their favorite channels while they sip their morning coffee, or they use their lunch break to catch up on the latest news as they scroll through their Facebook feed.

 Using video on social media is an easy way to reach more consumers.
 Ever since Facebook started enabling more video content, the company’s revenue has grown.
-Experts at Statista expect it to double by 2021.
+Experts at Statista expect it to double by the end of 2021.

 Advertisers who haven’t yet embraced video advertising on Facebook are missing out.
 Adapting to the new standards is important for companies that don’t want to fall behind and lose their audiences to other brands.

 Have you ever wondered how many videos are watched without sound?
 Apparently, the vast majority of them.
 What’s worse, data shows that 76% of videos need sound to be understood, so if you’re not careful your marketing efforts could go to waste.
 To resolve this, marketers can create videos where sound isn’t too important or use closed captioning.
 Closed captioning isn’t just there for the hard of hearing; brands can start using this feature to convince users that their video is worth watching.

 These stats show us the sheer potential of YouTube for advertising.
 The number of consumers is huge, and despite the fact that some of them use AdBlock or similar filtering software, brands can still reach a lot of people with a well-placed ad.
 YouTube is available in 76 languages, so you won’t reach only English-speaking audiences.
 If these YouTube video statistics are anything to go by, the global market is in the palm of your hand.